MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 Several reasons might explain why to exclude some tests:

-- Iterative development: Test only the Abstraction Layer that is currently being developed.
-The full Testsuite must still be ran to validate the complete implementation.
+- **Iterative development**.
+Test only the Abstraction Layer that is currently being developed.
+The full Testsuite must still be executed to validate the complete implementation.

-- Known bugs in the Foundation Library: The latest version of the Test Suite for a given Foundation Library might contains regression tests, or tests for new features.
+- **Known bugs in the Foundation Library**.
+The latest version of the Test Suite for a given Foundation Library might contain regression tests or tests for new features.
 If the MicroEJ Platform doesn't use the latest Foundation Library, then it can be necessary to exclude the new tests.

-- Known bugs in the Foundation Library implementation: The project might have specific requirements that prevent a fully compliant implementation of the Foundation Library.
+- **Known bugs in the Foundation Library implementation**.
+The project might have specific requirements that prevent a fully compliant implementation of the Foundation Library.